Bangladesh–Netherlands relations

 Bangladesh–Netherlands relations refer to the bilateral relations between Bangladesh and Netherlands.

 History

 Pre-1971

 From 1615 onwards, the Dutch East India Company traded with the Bengal Subah of the Mughal Empire.
 They set up trading posts across the cities and ports of Dacca, Sherpur and Rajshahi.
-After the company's liquidation, Bengal then became a colony of the Kingdom of the Netherlands until 1825, when it was relinquished to the British according to the Anglo-Dutch Treaty of 1824.
+After the company's liquidation, Bengal became a colony of the Kingdom of the Netherlands until 1825, when it was relinquished to the British according to the Anglo-Dutch Treaty of 1824.

 Post-1971

 Bangladesh and the Netherlands established diplomatic relations in 1971 after the Independence of Bangladesh.
-The Netherlands has supported Bangladesh though providing financial and technical aid to water resources and coastal management projects in Bangladesh.
+The Netherlands has supported Bangladesh through providing financial and technical aid to water resources and coastal management projects in Bangladesh.
 Both the countries are delta regions, Netherlands experience with coastal management was useful for coastal management of Bangladesh.
 In 1976 Netherlands supported the Delta Development Project.
 Bangladesh has a resident ambassador in the Netherlands.
 The Netherlands has a resident ambassador in Bangladesh and an embassy.